ulrikaabyehansen/provisionUser/README.md

 It will also create a TAP (temporary access pass) or allow you to create a TAP for an existing user.

+# pre-reqs

+The script is looking for an icon on the path /Library/Application Support/$companyName/display-icon.png or it will use the Azure icon from this repo.

 # coming
 adding an available license